kovidgoyal/kitty/docs/build.rst

 installed.
 You can choose a different staging area, by passing the ``--prefix`` argument to :file:`setup.py`.

-You should probably split |kitty| into two packages, :file:`kitty-terminfo` that installs the terminfo file and :file:`kitty` that installs the main program.
+You should probably split |kitty| into three packages:

+:code:`kitty-terminfo`
+    installs the terminfo file

+:code:`kitty-shell-integration`
+    installs the shell integration scripts (the contents of the shell-integration directory in the kitty source code, probably to :file:`/usr/share/kitty/shell-integration`

+:code:`kitty`
+    installs the main program

-This allows users to install the terminfo file on servers into which they ssh, without needing to install all of |kitty|.
+This allows users to install the terminfo and shell integration files on servers into which they ssh, without needing to install all of |kitty|.

 .. note::
    You need a couple of extra dependencies to build linux-package.